 Inspections by the U.S. Food and Drug Administration (FDA)—as well as by the U.S. Drug Enforcement Administration (DEA) or related federal and state agencies—can have a significant impact on companies that market, or seek to market, drugs, biologics, medical devices, and dietary supplements.

-When those inspections go awry, the consequences can be devastating, including the withholding of approval of a new drug application, biologic license application, or medical device marketing authorization, and the issuance of Warning Letters, importation restrictions, seizures, injunctions, or civil monetary or criminal penalties.
+When those inspections go awry, the consequences can be devastating.
+For example, approval of a new drug application, biologics license application, or medical device marketing authorization may be withheld, and Warning Letters, importation restrictions, seizures, injunctions, or civil monetary or criminal penalties may be issued.

 Leading the Response